MUDE-2025/GA1.2/report.md

 % solution_start

-With few integration intervals (less than ten), the result strongly changes with the number of intervals, indicating large intergration errors.
+With few integration intervals (less than ten), the result strongly changes with the number of intervals, indicating large integration errors.
 At around 20 intervals, the solution stabilizes and does not change considerably anymore.
 Thus, 20 integration intervals seems to be a reasonable choice to achieve accurate results while avoiding unnecessary computational costs.